Asb023/ransomware/README.md

-# ransom
+# Ransomware Project
+> by Aurélien and Alexandre

-As part of my studies in system security at Henallux, I have to realize a ransomware
+As part of our studies in system security at Henallux, we have to realize a ransomware

+## Installation

 **Make sure you have the OpenSSL library installed on your machines**
 ```shell
 user@hostname$ sudo apt-get install libssl-dev
 ```

-## Installation
 You must have 2 virtual machines (victim and server).
-Put **server** files into server VM and the **ransom** files into victim VM.
+Put **ransom** files into victim VM and the **server** files into server VM.

+* Victim VM has IP address 192.168.10/24
+* Server VM has IP address 192.168.20/24

 or, on each VMs, run the following command to clone the repository:
 ```shell
 user@hostname$ git clone https://github.com/Asb023/ransomware.git
 ```
+**PS :** You will have direct access to the executable files by cloning this GitHub repository so no need to recompile the files

 ## Compilation of ransom.c and server.c
 **On Victim machine :**
 ```shell